 When You Leave

-When you are ready to leave for the day, it is important that you sign-out with the office manager.
+When you are ready to leave for the day, it is important that you check out with the office manager.
 They will acquire any badges, keys or documentation that you may need to return.
 In addition to this, if there is extra time before the end of your shift, they may be able to find additional work that can be done.

 Here are some helpful hints to leaving the classroom ready for the return of the employee: